open-feature/spec/specification/README.md

 [![experimental](https://img.shields.io/static/v1?label=Status&message=experimental&color=orange)](https://github.com/open-feature/spec/tree/main/specification#experimental)

-Specification sections that are marked as `Experimental` contain functionality under active development.
+Specification sections that are marked as `Experimental` contain functionalities under active development.
 Breaking changes are allowed and may be made without deprecation notices or warnings with minor version updates.
 We recommend you use these features in experimental environments and not in production.

 Put simply: